pharshid/ica-demo/README.md

 # Interchain Accounts

 Developers integrating Interchain Accounts may choose to firstly enable host chain functionality, and add authentication modules later as desired.
-Documentation regarding authentication modules can be found in the [IBC Developer Documentation](https://ibc.cosmos.network/main/apps/interchain-accounts/overview.html).
 This is the updated and modified version of the original demo maintained [here](https://github.com/cosmos/interchain-accounts-demo).

 ## Overview

-The following repository contains a basic example of an Interchain Accounts authentication module and serves as a developer guide for teams that wish to use interchain accounts functionality.

 The Interchain Accounts module is now maintained within the `ibc-go` repository [here](https://github.com/cosmos/ibc-go/tree/main/modules/apps/27-interchain-accounts).
 Interchain Accounts is now available in the [`v3.0.0`](https://github.com/cosmos/ibc-go/releases/tag/v3.0.0) release of `ibc-go`.